nixworks/public/news/2012/01/13/README.md

 ##### Sunk
 ### [Costa Concordia disaster: The cruise ship "Costa Concordia" runs aground at Isola del Giglio in the Mediterranean Sea, with 32 passengers dead, 2 missing and presumed dead, and 64 injured. ](/news/2012/01/13/costa-concordia-disaster-the-cruise-ship-costa-concordia-runs-aground-at-isola-del-giglio-in-the-mediterranean-sea-with-32-passengers-de.md)
-_Context: Isola del Giglio, sunk, Mediterranean Sea, Costa Concordia_
+_Context: Costa Concordia, Isola del Giglio, sunk, Mediterranean Sea_

 ##### Kiribati
 ### [Kiribati President Anote Tong is re-elected to a third (and final) term in the 2012 presidential election. ](/news/2012/01/13/kiribati-president-anote-tong-is-re-elected-to-a-third-and-final-term-in-the-2012-presidential-election.md)